 FROM The Oriental Express to the Rocky Mountaineer, the romance of train journeys have long captured the imaginations of travellers the world over.
 We’ve chosen the top ten rail experiences that will bring out the explorer in you.

-1. Peru’s Andean Explorer (above) takes 10 hours to rattle from Cuzco to Puno, making for a leisurely journey between the wonders of the Sacred Valley and Lake Titicaca, and vintage carriages are furnished with armchairs offering a comfy place to sit while gazing at Andean peaks and mountain villages.
+1. Peru’s Andean Explorer (below) takes 10 hours to rattle from Cuzco to Puno, making for a leisurely journey between the wonders of the Sacred Valley and Lake Titicaca, and vintage carriages are furnished with armchairs offering a comfy place to sit while gazing at Andean peaks and mountain villages.